Animal welfare at Skansen

 -

-All animals at Skansen live in an environment adapted to meet their needs and resemble their natural habitats.
-Our facilities meet or exceed all applicable legal requirements, such as protection against weather and wind, pests, and physical harm.
-Our animals can always retreat from visitors if they wish.
+All animals at Skansen live in environments adapted to their needs and designed to resemble their natural habitats.
+The facilities meet or exceed all legal requirements and provide protection, safety and the opportunity for animals to retreat from visitors when needed.

 -

-The animals at Skansen are cared for by trained staff with experience in caring for and ensuring the welfare of the animals.
-We have a zoologist and a veterinarian who work continuously with our staff and animals.
+The animals at Skansen are cared for by trained and experienced staff.
+A zoologist and a veterinarian work continuously together with animal care teams to maintain high standards of animal welfare.

 -